Add Row

 Understanding Regulatory Agencies and Their Role in Wastewater Treatment

 The foundation of wastewater compliance lies within federal and local regulatory frameworks.
 At the federal level, the Clean Water Act establishes minimum standards that all states and municipalities must adhere to or exceed.
-Steve Manny of CSI Environmental, Inc. explains,
+Steve Manii of CSI Environmental, Inc. explains,

 "The federal mandate is the baseline, but counties like LA and Riverside can impose more stringent wastewater treatment requirements."